joelvaneenwyk/homepage/content/posts/archive/blogger/attack-of-blog_01.md

 draft: false
 ---

-Recently, there's been a massive trend towards blogging, and being a computer scientist I feel the inexplicable need to jump on the bandwaggon.
+Recently, there's been a massive trend towards blogging, and being a computer scientist I feel the inexplicable need to jump on the bandwagon.
 So this is the beginning.

 I suppose a good start would be to give an overview of the type of things I'll be talking about.
 As I'm an avid programmer and software engineer, a frequent topic will be my adventures and discoveries in my most recent projects.
 Right now I have two big projects: an Artificial Intelligence application (code-named "Agents") and a game engine for a Privateer remake.
 Both are big projects, and since I'm the only coder for both, there are lots of design and management decisions, which I'll talk about.